 Snowmobile NB has three provincially designated Signature Trails offering something for everyone, whether you're a seasoned rider or a novice.

-New Brunswick’s Signature Snowmobile Trails
+New Brunswick’s Signature and Provincial Snowmobile Trails

 The Historic Highlands